harmony-one/x/doc/dot-country/web2-renewal.md

 ## Renew domains at the registrar

-The web .country domains are separated into three groups:
+The web2 .country domains are separated into three groups:

-(1) Domains registered prior to September 27, 2023, when the standard registration price is raised to $2000 (2) Premium domains as defined by the registry in multiple tiers, which often include popular keywords, such as `money.country`
+1) Domains registered prior to September 27, 2023, when the standard registration price is raised to $2000
+2) Premium domains as defined by the registry in multiple tiers, which often include popular keywords, such as `money.country`
-(3) Non-premium domains registered on or after September 27, 2023
+3) Non-premium domains registered on or after September 27, 2023

-Premium domains must be renewed by registry (not registrar) operations, hence cannot be done by automated scripts at our side (dot-country servers or admin scripts).
-All such renewal requests need to be sent manually to the registry contact.
+Premium domains must be renewed by registry operations instead of at the registrar.
+Therefore, renewing premium domains cannot be done by automated scripts at our side (dot-country servers or admin scripts as described in this document).
+All such renewal requests need to be sent manually to the contact at the registry.

-Because of the TLD-wide registration price adjustment on September 27, 2023, all domains in group (1) are also classified as "premium" for the purpose of pricing at the registrar via automated operations (such as via APIs).
+There was a TLD-wide registration and renewal price adjustment on September 27, 2023.
+As a result, all domains in group (1) are also classified as "premium" for the purpose of pricing at the registrar via automated operations (such as via APIs).

 Therefore, only domains in group (3) can be renewed via scripts and APIs.
-However, here we provide some scripts to enumerate the domains in group (1) and (2), to make composing the manual renewal requests easier.
+To assist with drafting renewal requests for registry operations, we prepared some scripts here to enumerate the domains in group (1) and (2).

 ### Renewal via API

-This can be done using the usual ens-registrar-relay server (`https://1ns-registrar-relayer.hiddenstate.xyz`)
+This can be done at the usual ens-registrar-relay server (`https://1ns-registrar-relayer.hiddenstate.xyz`), or at any other forked server with the correct credentials.

 ```
 POST /renew